Updated September 2, 2024

 - The large number of parked names should decrease and become generally available.

-- Domain names would return to their originally intended use as addresses.
+- Domain names would return to their originally intended use as addresses, not property.

 - 'Premium' domains would be determined by the value of their content, not by the character string of their name.